 To illustrate the major aspects of the VirtualMedia concept a running example is being used.
 As mentioned before, accessing a virtual media object requires creating an appropriate transformation request and sending it to a VirtualMedia-enabled server.
 Only semantics, logical structure and general media type information on VMOs may be exposed to the clients.
-Hence, VirtualMedia uses a kind of media description language suited for specifying media transformations on this abstraction level.
+Hence, VirtualMedia uses a kind of media description language suited for specifying media transformations at this abstraction level.

 Fig. 2 shows the VirtualMedia transformation request for our example, thus illustrating some of the major features of the VirtualMedia Markup Language (VMML).
 In VMML a transformation request is called a VirtualMedia Descriptor (VMD).
-Starting with the semantics of this sample request, assume a video object being stored in the database and that this video shows a talk given by a famous scientist.
-A client of the database wants to hear this talk, but for whatever reason she only wants to hear the voice without watching the video and, additionally, she would like to have a textual transcript of the talk displayed on her screen.
+Starting with the semantics of this sample request, assume a video object is stored in the database and shows a talk given by a famous scientist.
+A client of the database wants to hear this